Danny-Yu-X/slot-machine-project/README.md

 ### What I learned

 While working through this project, some of my major learnings were defining my own functions where each one played an essential component in how the game represented slots.
-By implementing dictionaries that contained key value pairs of symbol letters and values, I was able to utilize and apply them to the rows and columns of the slots.
+By implementing dictionaries that contained key-value pairs of symbol letters and values, I was able to utilize and apply them to the rows and columns of the slots.
 With the random library included, I was able to mimic the randomness that slots produce when they are spun each time.

 To see how you can add code snippets, see below: